ska-telescope/developer.skatelescope.org/src/howto/configure_gitlab.rst

 To enable `git+ssh` based authentication for clients, associate your ssh-key to your user at (https://gitlab.com/-/profile/keys).

+It's also advised to sign your commits as described in the :ref:`git-signing-commits` section.

 Set up 2FA authentication
 +++++++++++++++++++++++++